diegoami/Diplado/README.md

 Then download one of the latest release from **https://github.com/diegoami/Diplado/releases/** and extract it into said directory.

-**master** releases contain changes which do not break backward compatibility with 4.3+ Steam for 1.174, while **develop** releases contain feature that might break downward compatibility with the base version, but contain more features and life improvements.
+**minimal** just contains fixes. **master** releases contain changes which do not break compatibility with future releases of 4.3+ Steam for 1.174, while **develop** releases contain feature that might end up have incompatible saves with future releases of the base version **develop**, however, contains more features and life improvements.
-**minimal** just contains fixes.
 I advise you choose a **develop** release.

 That is why I work locally with separate modules, such as _Diplado_minimal_, _Diplado_master_ and _Diplado_develop_